Bat Removal New Port Richey

 Removing Bats in the Attic

 Removing bats in attics requires experience and knowledge of the bats’ behaviors and patterns.
-Our team is highly trained and experienced in exclusion, live bat removal, and cleanup.
-We use humane methods to remove bats and leave no trace that could pose a health risk for you or your family.
+Our team has extensive training and experience in live bat removal, exclusion, and post-removal cleanup.
+We use humane methods that will not harm the bats or leave anything that will pose health risks for you and your family.

 This is how we handle bat exclusions: